YWCA POSITIONS IN WISE COUNTY

 Primary Duties and Responsibilities

-Under the direction of the Director, the Transitional Preschool Lead Educator performs all of the following:
+Under the direction of the Director, the PreK Lead Educator/Assistant Director performs all

 Child Development and Supervision